grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/instrument-a-backend-plugin.md

 Be careful with what label values you add.
 Using/allowing too many label values could result in high cardinality problems.

-If label values originate from user input they should be validated/cleaned.
+If label values originate from user input they should be validated and cleaned.
 Use `metricutil.SanitizeLabelName("<label value>")` from pkg/infra/metrics/metricutil package to sanitize label names.
 Very important to only allow a predefined set of labels to minimize the risk of high cardinality problems.

 Be careful to not expose any sensitive information in label values (secrets, credentials, and so on).